aphp/edsteva/docs/components/probe.md

 ### Example

-When considering the availability of clinical notes, a [``NoteProbe.predictor``][edsteva.probes.note.NoteProbe] may for instance look like this:
+When considering the availability of clinical notes, a [``NoteProbe.predictor``][edsteva.probes.note.note.NoteProbe] may for instance look like this:

 | care_site_level          | care_site_id | care_site_short_name | stay_type    | note_type             | date       | n_visit | c      |
 | :----------------------- | :----------- | :------------------- | :----------- | :-------------------- | :--------- | :------ | :----- |